 While it is difficult to put a maximum value on entertainment and hospitality offered, common sense and transparency is the key when deciding what is and is not acceptable.

-Where in doubt please take advice from your line manager.
+When in doubt please take advice from your line manager.

-All gifts and entertainment should be recorded on paper at the moment, but an online register will be made available in due course.
+All gifts and entertainment should be recorded on the online register which you can find on the company intranet.